 The MSL will instill very practical communication, business, and legal skills.
 Northwestern's law school has long excelled at teaching skills, and especially at teaching skills in context.
 In the MSL program, students will learn how to read, write, and interpret patents, regulatory submissions, contracts, licensing deals, etc. There will also be an opportunity for MSL students to fortify quantitative skills.

 The MSL curriculum will consist of about one-third required courses and about two-thirds elective courses.
 Students will take foundational required subjects which will provide background in legal reasoning and legal fundamentals.
-The foundational subjects will include such things as Contract Law and Design; Risk, Liability, and Insurance; Intellectual Property Fundamentals; Legal and Regulatory Process; Writing, Communicating and Presenting; Business Formation and Structure; Ethics.
+The foundational subjects will include such things as Contract Law and Design; Liability, Risk and Insurance; Intellectual Property Fundamentals; Legal and Regulatory Process; Writing, Communicating and Presenting; Business Formation and Structure; Ethics.
 The elective part of the curriculum features an array of specialized courses that will cluster in three particular areas of study – Intellectual Property and Patent Design, Business Law and Entrepreneurship, and Regulatory Analysis and Strategy.
 Students may mix and match courses from all areas of the curriculum or they may concentrate their studies in one particular area.

 No. The JD emphasizes more doctrinal, theoretical training, whereas MSL classes are specially designed to provide focused training that will be of practical use to engineers, scientists and medical professionals.
 While it is unlikely that MSL students will take any JD classes, there may be certain situations where JD students would like to enroll in an MSL course.
 If appropriate, JD students may be permitted to take an MSL course if space is available on a case-by-case basis.
 (Should this occur, MSL students and JD students will be graded separately.)

 Generally, no, the MSL is not a pipeline to a law school's JD program.
 The American Bar Association, which regulates law schools, does not allow masters classes to count towards a JD program, unless a student is already in a JD program.
-However, Northwestern Law School has an Accelerated JD program (AJD).
-Exceptional students may qualify for the AJD program which would allow them to complete their law degree in two years following the MSL.

 MSL classes will focus on active learning techniques.
 Blended learning (combination of online and in-class) as well as flipped classrooms (lectures and reading outside of class; problem-solving and teamwork exercises inside of class) will be employed.
 The MSL will also incorporate experiential components throughout, including opportunities for internships and field placements in technology and life science companies.